 This article represents the summary of the core points that we think are important for building a successful tech product while using one of the Railsware products – Mailtrap – as an example.

-1. Spot the problem and provide a solution
+1. Spot the problem and build a technology solution

 For example, Mailtrap (a dummy SMTP server used for testing of email sending functionality) was created many years ago after the Railsware developers sent out test emails which accidentally landed in real customer inboxes.
 So, the value which Mailtrap leverages lies in its ability to provide peace of mind to those who are involved in email sending functionality testing and they are ready to pay for it.